Modified general relativity: Energy-momentum of the gravitational field: Dark matter

 \subsubsection{The energy density of the gravitational field}

-The total energy-momentum tensor given by (\ref{Tab}) requires the energy density of the gravitational field to be described by where From (\ref{X11}) and (\ref{wow}), after calculating $ \lambda^{\prime} $ from (\ref{wow}).
+The total energy-momentum tensor given by (\ref{Tab}) requires the energy density of the gravitational field to be described by where From (\ref{X11}) and (\ref{wow}), which must yield the $ \frac{1}{r^{4}} $ behavior of the Newtonian gravitational energy density.
 By setting each of the coefficients of the $ \frac{1}{r}, \frac{1}{r^{2}},\frac{1}{r^{3}} $ terms to zero, we obtain $ 2b=a_{1} $, $ a_{0}(a_{2}+c_{1})=2ba_{1} $, $ 2ba_{2}=c_{1}a_{1} $ respectively.
-Then it follows that and and where $ c_{1} $ is chosen to be the parameter from the Schwarzschild solution.
-From (\ref{W}), it follows that the energy density of the static gravitational field is We see that the radial term is twice the Newtonian gravitational energy density.
-This is not surprising considering the fact that in general relativity, it is calculated from the linearized field equations \cite{41}.
+Then it follows that and Hence, where $ c_{1} $ is chosen to be the parameter from the Schwarzschild solution.
+From (\ref{W}), it follows that the energy density of the static gravitational field is If this static spherically symmetric system satisfies $u_{0}u^{0}=u_{i}u^{i}\;\;i=1,2,3 $\:\:no sum on i, then $u_{0}u^{0}=-\frac{1}{4}$ and $\mu=\frac{1}{2}$.
+The radial term equals the Newtonian gravitational energy density and that calculated in GR from the weak field approximation: $-\frac{GM^{2}}{8\pi r^{4}}$.
+In a comoving frame, $u^{0}=1$, $u_{0}=-1$, $u^{i}=u_{i}=0$ and $\mu=-1$.
+Gravity gravitates and we see that the radial term is twice the Newtonian gravitational energy density.
+This is not surprising considering the fact that in general relativity, it is calculated from the linearized field equations \cite{LL}.
 The perturbation expansion of the field equations in terms of $ h_{\alpha\beta} $, a very small change in the metric relative to the flat spacetime Minkowski metric, contains an infinite number of very small terms involving $ h^{2},h^{3},...h\partial h,...h\partial\partial h... $ to all possible powers of $ h$ and its first two derivatives.
 These truncated self interactions of the perturbed field and the linear term, apparently contribute the same amounts of gravitational energy to $W$.
 But there is no way of knowing that in GR because it has no tensor that explicitly represents the energy-momentum of the gravitational field.
-The Tully-Fisher relation is derived in the next subsection.
+That $W$ is positive in a comoving frame is necessary to describe the local energy density of a gravitational wave: $W=(\frac{GM^{2}}{4\pi r^{4}}-\frac{c^{4}a_0^{2}}{16\pi G })$